jimcortez/jimsaber/docs/power_state_machine.md

         # Update power state machine FIRST
         new_state = self.power_state_machine.process_tick(old_state, new_state)

-        # Check if we should enter sleep mode
+        # Check if we should enter sleep mode (handled by code.py)
         if self._should_enter_sleep():
             self._enter_sleep_mode()
             continue